vxcute/goarping/README.md

 # goarping

-arping equivalent but in Go !
+arping equivalent but in Go !, currently supports IPv4 only though ... its just a learning project anyways use arping lol.

 ```
 sudo ./goarping